Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 We help you make the right decision.

 The difference: We have no interest in which vendor you choose.
-We are interested in making your project successful.
+We are interested in your project succeeding.

 That means: